-3. The Highlands will make you healthier – physically and mentally.
+The Romantic poets were totally right about the healing power of Mother Nature.
+In particular, the famous green and tumble Highlands will make you healthier – physically and mentally.

 I have a confession to make: the outdoors always relaxes me even though I’m a crazy city gal.
 I’m a horrible hiker and kayaker, but still, natural beauty draws me in like a blowout sale at Saks Fifth Avenue.

 The Highlands definitely have the ability to remove stress from your body.
 I mean, no one can contact you half the time, because parts of the Highlands are so remote.
 Cell service might drop at the blink of an eye.
 And you know what?
 That doesn’t bother me in the slightest and it won’t bother you either, even you internet addicts.
 If you’re looking for a beautiful weight loss program, hiking around the Highlands is a perfect solution for you too.
 It doesn’t matter whether or not you’re a skilled hiker, because there are incredible hills for beginners in Scotland that will suit your physical needs.
 So grab your gear and go!

 Want even more beautiful nature?
 You can even sleep under the stars.
 There are so many beautiful Scottish campsites that will fit your needs.

 You’ll feel inspired to pick up a new book after traveling around Scotland.